elmasse/sencha-cmd-plus/README.md

 You can check your installed versions with:

 ```
-cmd-plus list
+$ cmd-plus list
+4.0.0.161
+4.0.3.74
+4.0.4.84
+5.0.0.114
+5.0.0.160
+5.0.1.231
+5.0.2.274
+5.0.3.324
 ```

-running any other sencha cmd command is transparently:
+running any other sencha cmd command is transparent:

 ```
-cmd-plus which
+$ cmd-plus which
 ```

 This will execute the current installed `sencha which` command.
-But, if you are under an sencha touch / extjs root app folder it will read the ./.sencha/app/sencha.cfg file and use the cmd version from it to localize the right version.
+But, if you are under a sencha touch / extjs root app folder it will read the ./.sencha/app/sencha.cfg file and use the cmd version from it.
+If it is not installed it will default to the latest version.